 Assessing a motherboard takes the following into account:

 - CPU socket - must be fully compatible with the CPU you choose.

-- Chipset - defines which northbridge and southbridge the system has.
+- Chipset - defines which northbridge (not so much these days, however) and southbridge the system has.
 These are used to communicate with the CPU and the other components.
-Chipsets have different properties, for instance the Intel Z68 chipset supports multiple graphics processors, and can have 6 SATA ports, of which 2 are SATA 6Gbps and the other 4 are SATA 3Gbps, H61 chipset only supports 4 SATA 3Gbps and along with H67 and Q67, they only supported one single x16 PCIe interface for the graphics card, rather than a scalable GPU solution featuring two x8 GPUs.
+Chipsets have different properties, for instance, the Intel Z68 chipset supports multiple graphics processors, and can have 6 SATA ports, of which 2 are SATA 6Gbps and the other 4 are SATA 3Gbps, H61 chipset only supports 4 SATA 3Gbps and along with H67 and Q67, they only supported one single x16 PCIe interface for the graphics card, rather than a scalable GPU solution featuring two x8 GPUs.

 - Size of the board - see the table below for sizes.